alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-05-14-p-values-hypothesis-testing.markdown

 date:   2017-05-14 13:15:16 +0200
 categories: maths
 ---
 This post is about p-values and hypothesis testing.
 What they are, why they are needed, how to compute them and how to use them.
+It includes a worked example, how to validate that an A/B test indeed produces a significant outcome as well as a light intro intro Bayesian inference.
 The article follows quite closely a chapter from "Data Science from Scratch" by Joel Grus and it is annotated with my own research and observations.

 ## Definitions